haggismcbean/pangea-api/backlog.md

     - Hunt in group
  - Mining
     MiningRecipe (???)
+    - Assign minerals and stones to locations
+    - Assign minerals and stones to mines
     - Mine a stone/material (given list of all discovered)
     - Reinforce mine
+    - Mine (deplete materials, move down layers)
  - Travelling
     TravellingRecipe (???)
     - Sail